freeCodeCamp/freeCodeCamp/curriculum/challenges/english/16-the-odin-project/top-introduction-to-flexbox/introduction-flexbox-question-j.md

 ## --text--

-Which properties are considered container elements?
+Which properties should only be used for flex container elements?

 ## --answers--